MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Conclusion

 \section{Conclusion}

 We introduced the \textbf{M}ulti-\textbf{I}mage \textbf{Co}mposition (\textbf{MICo}) task, along with \textbf{MICo-150K}, the first large-scale high-quality dataset tailored for this task.
-MICO-150K encompassed three tasks, seven subtasks, and 27 composition types, along with a \textbf{De\&Re} subset providing real–synthetic pairs for controlled comparison, totaling 150K MICo cases with varying numbers of input images.
-We further proposed \textbf{MICo-Bench} and \textbf{Weighted-Ref-VIEScore}, providing a reliable framework for evaluating MICo performance.
+MICo-150K encompassed three tasks, seven subtasks, and 27 composition types, along with a \textbf{De\&Re} subset providing real–synthetic pairs for controlled comparison, totaling 150K MICo cases with varying numbers of input images.
+We further proposed \textbf{MICo-Bench}, a 897-case benchmark, and \textbf{Weighted-Ref-VIEScore}, providing a reliable framework for evaluating MICo performance.
 Extensive experiments revealed interesting insights and showed that finetuning on MICo-150K could consistently boost the MICo performance of different models with different initial capability.
-Notably, our baseline model Qwen-MICo achieved 3-image composition performance comparable to Qwen-Image-2509, which was trained on a dataset hundreds of times larger.
-However, Qwen-Image-2509 was restricted to 3-image inputs, while Qwen-MICo supported a larger number of input images.
+Notably, our baseline model Qwen-MICo outperformed Qwen-Image-2509 on MICo-Bench while supporting arbitrary multi-image inputs beyond Qwen-Image-2509's three-image limitation.